-Contractor Name: Contractor Contact/Name:

-Project Dates: Contractor Contact Phone:

-Customer Organization: Customer Contact Name:

-Customer Phone:

-Customer Address: Customer Fax:

-Operating Budget of Organization:

-Project included implementation in which of the following procurement categories (Check all that apply): Acquisition Planning Market Research Solicitation and Award Contract Management Completion & Closeout Other Services

-Project included implementation of procurement categories listed above in a government and/or education organization:

-Scope of Project:

-Number of employees staffed for this project:

-Total One-Time Cost of Project (Estimated/Actual):
+Contractor Name: Contractor Contact/Name: Project Dates: Contractor Contact Phone: Customer Organization: Customer Contact Name: Customer Phone: Customer Address: Customer Fax: Operating Budget of Organization: Project included implementation in which of the following procurement categories (Check all that apply): ☐ Acquisition Planning ☐ Market Research Solicitation and Award ☐ Contract Management ☐ Completion & Clo oseout Project included implementation of procurement categories listed above in a government and/or education organization: Yes No Scope of Project: Number of employees staffed for this project: Total One-Time Cost of Project (Estimated/Actual):

-Reason for Change in Total One-Time Cost of Pr oject, if applicable: Scope of Contractor/Offeror's Involvement in this project: Number of employees Contractor/Offeror staffed for this project: Original Value of Contractor/Offeror's Contract: Actual Total Contract Value: Reason(s) for Change in Value: Estimated Start & Completion Dates: From: Click here to enter a date.
-To: Click here to enter a date.
-Actual Start & Completion Dates: From: Click here to enter a date.
-To: Click here to enter a date.
-Actual Start & Completion Dates: From: Reason(s) for Difference Between Estimated and enter a date.
-To:
+Reason for Change in Total One-Time Cost of Project, if applicable: Scope of Contractor/Offeror's Involvement in this project: · - Number of employees Contractor/Offeror staffed for this project: Number of employees contractor/Oneror stance or triis project.
+Original Value of Contractor/Offeror's Contract: Actual Total Contract Val ue: Reason(s) for Change in Value: Treasen(e) isi shange in value.
+Estimated Start & Completion Dates: From: To: Actual Start & Completion Dates: From: To: Notical Start & Completion Bates.
+10. Danaga (a) fan Diffananaa Datasan E (i A - to - I D - t Reason(s) for Difference Between Estimated and Actual Dates: